chandlerbesse/Metra_Doors/README.md

 be better suited for the problem!

 ## Installation
-1. Clone the repository
+- Clone the repository
-2. Install dependencies with: pip install -r requirements.txt
+- Install dependencies with `pip install -r requirements.txt`
+- Run `python main.py`